hyunyoung2/Hyunyoung2_Korean_Compound_Noun_Decomposition/README.md

 ### an example of running predict.py

-In order to get result of Korean automatic spacing, If you type in as follows:
+In order to get result of Korean compound noun decomposition, If you type in as follows:

+In the case below, **-n** is be default 1.

 > python3 predict.py input_file -o output_file